Employment

 QUALIFICATIONS:

-• Master’s degree in English and/or Communications or an appropriate closely related field.
+• Master’s degree in English and/or Communications or an appropriate closely related field; Doctorate preferred.
+Must have earned 18 graduate credits in English and/or Communications.

 • Meet the SACSCOC criteria for teaching undergraduate courses.